 When the Genizah is filled, JCAM arranges the burial and provides the land.
 There are costs to JCAM that are involved in opening and closing the grave.For this reason, JCAM asks participating congregations and individuals for donations to help defray the cost.
 We recommend a donation of $18 per box.
 Donations should be mailed to our office payable to the JCAM Charitable Foundation.

-PLEASE CALL THE JCAM OFFICE AT 617-244-6509 DURING REGULAR BUSINESS HRS.
-TO MAKE AN APPOINTMENT AHEAD OF TIME.
+PLEASE CALL NOAH HOROWITZ AT THE JCAM OFFICE AT 617-244-6509 x105 DURING REGULAR BUSINESS HOURS TO MAKE AN APPOINTMENT.
 NEVER LEAVE ANY MATERIALS OUTSIDE THE DOORS OF THE GENIZAH AT ANY TIME!

 617-244-6509 • Fax.
 617-928-1926